 Additional material as deemed appropriate by instructo, to be made available via BlackBoard.

-Depending on the availability of places, the study coordinator will register these students after January 15.
-By January 31at the latest the student will be able to see in uSis whether (s)he is registered or not.
+Other students are requested to send an email to the study co-ordinator including their name, student ID number, course title and prospectus or catalog number.
+Depending on the availability of places, the study co-ordinator will register these students after August 15.
+By September 1 at the latest the student will be able to see in uSis whether (s)he is registered or not.

 Registration Studeren à la carte and Contractonderwijs